Skip to main contentSkip to search

 “

-— Canadian Life and Health Insurance Association · Pre-budget submission · January 2026
+CLHIA · Pre-budget submission to Alberta · January 2026

-Two structural facts follow from the TPA model and apply wherever it is used.
-First, the administrator is paid an administration fee — a permanent overhead cost the public previously did not pay.
-Second, when the administrator is owned by, or commercially affiliated with, the upstream firms (insurers, providers, suppliers) whose business depends on the same flow of public funds, the conflicts of interest are not exceptions.
+Two structural facts follow from the TPA model.
+First, the administrator is paid an administration fee, a permanent overhead cost the public previously did not pay.
+Second, when the administrator is owned by, or commercially affiliated with, the upstream firms whose business depends on the same flow of public funds, the conflicts of interest are not exceptions.
 They are structural.

 Ontario built it first, in autism.

-Accerta describes its operations as rooted in Ontario’s social services dental benefits program, which it has administered in various corporate forms since 1959.
+Accerta describes its operations as rooted in Ontario’s social-services dental benefits program, which it has administered in various corporate forms since 1959.
 Its claims administration today is conducted using the Ontario Dental Association’s licensed fee guide.
-AccertaClaim Servicorp Inc., the corporate entity under which Accerta operates, declares in its federal lobbyist filings that it is not a subsidiary of any parent company and is not controlled or directed by another organization with an interest in its activities.
-Current corporate ownership is as Accerta itself describes it on its sworn lobbyist filings.
+AccertaClaim Servicorp Inc., the corporate entity under which Accerta operates, declares in its federal lobbyist filings that it is not a subsidiary of any parent company.

-Two facts about the partnership and the funding flow deserve attention.
-First, ETWO’s analysis of MCCSS public spending data indicates that approximately $57.9 million in 2023–24 was directed to AccessOAP — the largest single non-therapy spending item in the Ontario Autism Program for that year.
-Second, Accerta Services Inc. was federally incorporated on October 14, 2021 — approximately seven weeks before the IIO partnership was publicly announced on December 3, 2021, and roughly eight months after the Call for Applications closed in February 2021.
+Two facts deserve attention.
+First, approximately $57.9 million in 2023–24 was directed to AccessOAP.
+Second, Accerta Services Inc. was federally incorporated on October 14, 2021, approximately seven weeks before the IIO partnership was publicly announced, and roughly eight months after the Call for Applications closed.
 The bid was therefore submitted under a different corporate identity, with Accerta Services Inc. created subsequently as the operating entity.

 “